Meet The Team

-Seren Taylor serves as Senior Legislative Advocate for the Personal Insurance Federation of California.
+Seren Taylor serves as Vice President for the Personal Insurance Federation of California.
 He represents PIFC’s member companies before the California State Legislature and California State government agencies and departments on personal lines property-casualty insurance issues including auto, home, flood, and earthquake insurance sold to individuals.

 Prior to joining PIFC, Mr. Taylor was a key senior staff person for leaders in the California State Senate and Assembly for nearly twenty years.
 During his work at Staff Director for the Senate Republican Fiscal Office and the Deputy Caucus Chief for the Assembly Republican Caucus Mr. Taylor took the lead role in advising the leadership on all major state policy and fiscal issues.
 He is a highly respected bi-partisan problem solver who successfully negotiated California’s historic Global Climate Change legislation (known as “Cap and Trade”) as well as the state’s constitutional “Rainy Day Fund” (Proposition 2) approved by voters in 2014 to protect the state budget from economic downturns and revenue volatility.